 Pope Francis’ exhortation really was quite remarkable and, in case you’re inclined to misunderstand what he said he included this:

 “Just as the commandment ‘Thou shalt not kill’ sets a clear limit in order to safeguard the value of human life, today we also have to say ‘thou shalt not’ to an economy of exclusion and inequality,” the pope wrote.
 “Such an economy kills.”

 “Such an economy kills.”
-This is such a simple, straightforward and true statement (supported by economic statistics) it makes homicidal accomplices of many of us.
+This is such a simple, straightforward and true statement (supported by economic statistics) it makes homicidal abettors of many of us.